Reading Time: 23 minutes

 Download our Best Practices for Microservices whitepaper to gain a deeper perspective about our approach to microservices written in this post.

-If today has a watchword, that word is “speed.”
-At the same time, IT is expected to protect the organization's crown jewels (company finances and private customer records) and to keep services available and responsive.
-The message: Go faster, but don't break anything important.
+If IT today has a watchword, that word is “speed.”
+At the same time, IT is expected to protect the organization’s crown jewels (company finances and private customer records) and to keep services available and responsive.
+The message: Go faster, but don’t break anything important.
 Even Facebook has modified its motto on this front from “Move fast and break things” to “Move fast with stable infrastructure.”

 latest report